etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/analysis-tools.md

 ### **Advanced**

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558)
+To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.

 The **Balance Sheet and P&L Structure Advanced report** is an enhanced version of the previous “Balance Sheet and P&L Structure”.
 Its purpose is to expand the filtering criteria, including all the existing accounting dimensions in the table Accounting Transaction Details.

 ![](/docs/assets/drive/1yP5IthEhrtJWbj_xZg9dpUAMpCwTB_oJ.png)

-In addition to the previous basic filters: General Ledger, Accounting Report, Organization, Account level, Year, As of Date, Compare to (check), Reference Year, As of Reference Date, the following were added:
+In addition to the previous basic filters:

+- General Ledger
+- Accounting Report
+- Organization
+- Account level
+- Year
+- As of Date
+- Compare to (check)
+- Reference Year
+- As of Reference Date

+the following were added:

 -   Business Partner
 -   Product
 -   User 1
 -   User 2
 -   Project
 -   Activity
 -   Sales Region
 -   Sales Campaign

 In basic filters, in the section of the current year, the fields Date From and Date to were added to select a specific period from the selected year.